All-Inclusive Resorts in Mexico

 Destination Deep Dive: Puerto Vallarta & Riviera Nayarit

 Mexico’s Pacific coast offers a fundamentally different all-inclusive experience.
+(Full ranking in our best all-inclusive resorts in Puerto Vallarta guide.)
 Puerto Vallarta has a walkable old town with cobblestone streets, galleries, and a boardwalk (El Malecon) — something no Caribbean-side destination can match.
 The surrounding Sierra Madre mountains create dramatic green backdrops.
 And the food scene, fueled by Jalisco’s culinary heritage, is arguably the best of any Mexican resort corridor.

 The all-inclusive market here spans three areas: